 But, even seemingly simple texts can have unforeseen consequences if badly translated.
 Do you use marketing, sales or promotional material?
 Then, you’ll know how important it is to build a relationship with the customer.
 If the copy is clunky, it won’t hit the spot.
 If it sounds unnatural and “translated” it won’t build that relationship you need to make a sale.
 You need a professional translator and transcreator.
 Someone who knows how to reach your target customer in their own language. (what is a transcreator?)

 Where can you find accredited translation services?

 You’ve decided to use an accredited translator.
 Where do you find them?
 Professional translators will have an online presence.
 They will be on networking sites such as LinkedIn and Twitter.
 They will also have their own website and maybe a blog like this one.
-Their website will include client testimonials and details of specialisations.
+You should be able to find client testimonials and details of specialisations on one or more of their profiles.
 And remember, look for recognised qualifications and membership of professional organisations, as I mentioned at the start of this article.